-3D scanners capture raw 3D measurement data in the form of point cloud or polygon mesh.
-Post-processing is the modeling stage where you clean up and transform the 3D scans into useable form.
+3D scanners capture raw 3D measurement data of a real-world object in the form of point cloud or polygon meshes.

 3D Scanning Workflow

-Data collection phase where several scans are captured from all sides of the part using a 3D scanner.
+Data collection phase where the user captures all sides of the object using a 3D scanner.

-Modeling phase includes hole-filling, cleaning, aligning and merging individual scans into a digital 3D model.
+3D modeling phase that includes hole-filling, cleaning, aligning, and merging individual scans into a digital 3D model.

 Export for Use

-Export the data into standard file formats (PLY, OBJ, STL, ASC, FBX) for use in downstream applications.
+Making the data available for use in another software by exporting it into standard file formats (PLY, OBJ, STL, ASC, FBX).

-So, what can we do to ensure we get quality scans prior to post-processing?
+So, what steps can we take to make sure that we capture quality scans before post-processing?